JocelynOkhiku/Customer-Segmentation-With-SQL/README.md

-# Customer Segmentation Data Exploration
+# Data Exploration With SQL

 ## Introduction
 This project focuses on customer segmentation using Microsoft SQL Server, aiming to gain valuable insights into customer behavior and preferences.
 The analysis involves leveraging two datasets, products_online_sales_updated$ and product_category$, to categorize customers based on their interactions with various product categories in different countries.